 They say to get a few letter stamps and rubber banding them together, so you can stamp the monogram consistently.
 From there you can let your imagination run wild – check out the pic for inspiration.

 5. Chocolate-chip cookies

 Get a little Christmas Tin, make cookies, and give it away.
 This is a winning gift every time!

 This was actually a homemade gift we received for our wedding.
 The giver bought a standard clay pot and decorated it and painted our names on it.

 Then she planted a little plant in it and we are still using our pot today!
 It’s a great way to take a simple item and give it some personality.

 I haven’t done this in a while, but I built my mom a birdhouse when I was about 12 or so and she cried.
 This was a perfect example of a homemade present having so much more value than a store-bought one.

 I could have probably purchased a far-superior birdhouse for a few bucks, but my investment of time and energy into it made it a great gift.
 For a little instruction you can check out this video on how to build one from a single piece of wood.

 8. Gold-leaf vases

-I remember making one of these as a kid and loved watching the the little contained eco-system.
+I remember making one of these as a kid and loved watching the little contained eco-system.
 I used an old gallon jar of Mauls bbq sauce and had it for years.
-This post has some great ideas to get you started.
+This video has some great ideas to get you started.